 Every website, no matter how well-built, carries small technical flaws in the background.
 Most are harmless to users, a broken link here, a redirect loop there, an outdated URL structure, a few pages that accidentally slipped into “noindex.”

 But while users rarely see these issues, search engines do.
-And they quietly reduce your Organic Search Visibility far more than people realize.
+And they quietly reduce your organic visibility far more than people realize.
 Search engine algorithms consider these technical factors when ranking sites, so addressing them is essential for maintaining and improving your visibility.

 A visual representation of how broken links and 404 errors weaken a site’s visibility signals.